 Pack a picnic lunch and make a day of it.
 There’s plenty of shade to toss a blanket out.
 Or find lots of grab-and-go options in the park.

 See Niagara Falls State Park on the Niagara Falls Scenic Trolley.
 Each tour takes 30 minutes and you’ll see the entire park.
 Adult admission is $3 and kids 6 to 12 are $2.
-Open from 10 a.m. to 8:30 p.m. daily.
+Open daily with seasonal hours.

 Cave of the Wind

-Then explore the multimedia exhibit (closed for 2020).
+Then explore the multimedia exhibit.
 It’s open year-round.

-Adult admission is $19 and kids 6 to 12 are $16.
+Adult admission is $19 and kids 6 to 12 are $16 with timed entry tickets.
 Open daily at 9 a.m. though access to the decks ends in October.

 Parking is $10 at each of the three Niagara State Park parking lots.